joshuajnoble/transformers_4_forecasting/index.md

 future_target_series = []
 test_target_series = []

+# we want to match what we had last time in trainig, test hasn't been seen by any model so that's good
 for ts in target_series:
     past_target_series.append(ts.slice(0, future_split_point)) #up to our 'present'
     future_target_series.append(ts.slice(0, val_split_point)) #up to our testing